Ardee, Co. Louth

 The Board also included 8 ex-officio Guardians, making a total of 32.
 The population falling within the Union at the 1831 census had been 42,035 with Divisions ranging in size from Dromin (population 1,595) to Ardee itself (10,065).

-The new Ardee Union workhouse was erected on a six-acre site at the south of Ardee.
+The new Ardee Union workhouse was erected on a six-acre site on John Street, at the south of Ardee.
 Designed by the Poor Law Commissioners' architect George Wilkinson, the building followed one of his standard design to accommodate 600 inmates.
 Its construction cost £5,175 plus £1,975 for fittings etc.

 The workhouse was declared fit for the reception of paupers on 25th April, 1842, and received its first admissions on 13th May.